oven-sh/bun/docs/runtime/plugins.md

 <!--
 Internally, Bun's transpiler automatically turns `plugin()` calls into separate files (at most 1 per file).
 This lets loaders activate before the rest of your application runs with zero configuration. -->

 Plugins are primarily used to extend Bun with loaders for additional file types.
-Let's look at a simple plugin that exposes envLet's look at a sample plugin that implements a loader for `.yaml` files.
+Let's look at a simple plugin that implements a loader for `.yaml` files.

 ```ts#yamlPlugin.ts
 import { plugin } from "bun";